krzemienski/awesome-from-stars/README.md

 * [datarhei/restreamer](https://github.com/datarhei/restreamer): The Restreamer is a complete streaming server solution for self-hosting.
 It has a visually appealing user interface and no ongoing license costs.
 Upload your live stream to YouTube, Twitch, Facebook, Vimeo, or other streaming solutions like Wowza.
 Receive video data from OBS and publish it with the RTMP and SRT server.
 * [mokoshalb/ReStreamer](https://github.com/mokoshalb/ReStreamer): A java app for restreaming live stream videos to another HLS source using FFMPEG
 * [shaunschembri/restreamer](https://github.com/shaunschembri/restreamer): Go application/library that re-streams an HLS stream through a Writer interface
+* [datarhei/restreamer-edge](https://github.com/datarhei/restreamer-edge): Experimental stage hog for the Datarhei/Restreamer
 * [whittinghamj/restreamer-production](https://github.com/whittinghamj/restreamer-production): None
+* [datarhei/restreamer-ui](https://github.com/datarhei/restreamer-ui): The user interface of the Restreamer for the connection to the Core application.
 * [leandromoreira/resty-bakery](https://github.com/leandromoreira/resty-bakery): An Nginx+Lua library to modify media manifests like HLS and MPEG Dash, acting like a proxy.
 * [sb2nov/resume](https://github.com/sb2nov/resume): Software developer resume in Latex
 * [ReSwift/ReSwift](https://github.com/ReSwift/ReSwift): Unidirectional Data Flow in Swift - Inspired by Redux